COVID-19 Business Resources

 - Gilbert Area Non-Profit Response Page (Facebook): Join this group to learn about the opportunities for outreach, volunteerism, and support of our Non-Profit community partners.
 You may also find ways to help by clicking here and selecting the 'Help Local Businesses and Nonprofits' tab.

-- Temporary Employment Board (Facebook): Businesses with open positions may post employment opportunities on this Board to provide temporary work for employees displaced as a result of COVID-19.
+- Jobs Board (Facebook): Businesses with open positions may post employment opportunities on this Board to provide temporary work for employees displaced as a result of COVID-19.

 Partner Agency Information